ddugas5/six_dof_robot_arm/README.md

 This is an image of the first four degrees of freedom (DOF) of the robot.
 I am calculating the inverse kinematics for the wrist center of the robot, which is depicted as the final DOF that you can see in the upmost right corner of the image.

 ### Equation 1
 I solved the inverse kinematics for this 6 DOF robot arm using geometry.
-Referring to the image above(I haven't put the image in yet), one can see how I derived my equations (except for this first equation).
+Referring to the image above, one can see how I derived my equations (except for this first equation).
 Firstly, we know

  ``` theta_1 = arctan(y/x) ```